awslabs/s3-connector-for-pytorch/README.md

 pip install s3torchconnector
 ```

-Amazon S3 Connector for PyTorch supports only Linux via Pip for now.
+Amazon S3 Connector for PyTorch supports only Linux and MacOS via Pip for now.
 For other platforms, see
 [DEVELOPMENT](https://github.com/awslabs/s3-connector-for-pytorch/blob/main/doc/DEVELOPMENT.md) for build instructions.

 ### Configuration